Brent crude prices near 2015 high after North Sea pipeline disruption

-Brent crude futures LCOc1, the international benchmark for oil prices, were at $64.73 a barrel at 0105 GMT, up 4 cents from their last close.
+Brent crude futures, the international benchmark for oil prices, were at $64.73 a barrel at 0105 GMT, up 4 cents from their last close.

 Brent hit a peak of $64.93 a barrel in the previous session, its highest level since June, 2015.